Man arrested for attempted murder in Colusa

-A Colusa resident was arrested for attempted murder after an altercation broke out on his front yard.
+A Colusa resident has been arrested for attempted murder after an altercation broke out on his front yard.

-Colusa Police Chief Josh Fitch said officers from his department responded to reports of a disturbance in front of a residence on the 900 block of Jay Street on Tuesday afternoon.
+Colusa Police Chief Josh Fitch said officers from his department responded to reports of a disturbance in front of a residence on the 900 block of Jay Street on the afternoon of Dec.
+21.

 “An acquaintance of the resident was in the front yard yelling for help and was being struck by another subject who was yielding a metal object,” said Fitch.